j3-signalroom/apache_flink-kickstarter/README.md

 /opt/homebrew/Cellar/apache-flink/1.20.0/libexec/bin/stop-cluster.sh
 ```

-## Call it a Flink Job or a Flink Application?
+## You can call it a Flink Job or a Flink Application?

 > _"What's in a name?
 That which we call a rose by any other name would smell just as sweet." -- William Shakespeare_